Skip to main content

 • What are the responsibilities of caregivers to keep isolation precautions in place?

-• What are the isolation guidelines and expectations of members of the medical team, and visitors when entering the individual's hospital room?
+• What are the isolation guidelines and expectations of members of the medical team and visitors when entering the recipient’s hospital room?

-• Describe the complications related to a person with this specific PI undergoing HSCT.
+• Describe the complications related to HSCT for a person with this specific PI.

 • If things go well during transplant, what is the average amount of time in the hospital and the average recovery time?

-• What is expected of a caregiver while the individual is in the hospital and after the individual goes home?
+• What is expected of a caregiver while the recipient is in the hospital and after the recipient goes home?

-• Can the recipient receive live vaccines after the HSCT?
+• When can the recipient receive vaccines (live and nonviable) after the HSCT?

 Consent for transplant

-Before having a transplant, a recipient and/or family must give consent to proceed with the transplant.
-Members of the transplant team will meet with the recipient and/or family to go over the process and the risks and benefits in detail.
-Recipients and families should ask questions and be sure that they understand the proposed treatment before proceeding.
+Before having a transplant, a recipient and/or caregiver must give consent to proceed with the transplant.
+Members of the transplant team will meet with the recipient and/or caregiver to go over the process and the risks and benefits in detail, including the medications that will be used and their possible side effects.
+Recipients and caregivers should ask questions and be sure that they understand the proposed treatment before giving consent.

 Hospital stay and the transplant

-HSCT is different than organ transplants (e.g., liver, lung, or kidney) in several ways.
-The transplant itself is not a surgery, because the stem cells are given in a vein similar to a transfusion.
+HSCT is different from organ transplants (e.g., liver, lung, or kidney) in several ways.
+The transplant itself is not a surgery, because the stem cells are given in a vein similar to a blood transfusion.
 Also, HSCT recipients need special preparation to receive the stem cells that solid organ patients don’t need.
-The process of replacing the stem cells in the bone marrow requires an inpatient stay of about six to eight weeks.
+The process of replacing the stem cells in the bone marrow requires a hospital stay of about 6-8 weeks.
 This inpatient stay is what most people think of as 'the transplant.'

-After discharge, full recovery of the immune system to a functioning immune system occurs as an outpatient and is a process that takes many months, up to a year.
-Unlike solid organ transplant recipients, HSCT recipients are able to wean off of immune suppressive medications if all goes well because the new immune system becomes accustomed or tolerant to the patient's body.
+After discharge, full recovery of the immune system occurs as an outpatient and is a process that takes many months, up to a year.
+Unlike solid organ transplant recipients, HSCT recipients do not need lifetime immunosuppressive medications if all goes well because the new immune system becomes accustomed or tolerant to the recipient’s body.

 Central line

-If the HSCT recipient is healthy enough to proceed with the transplant, they will receive a long-term (but ultimately temporary) IV line in a large vein in the chest or neck.
-This line is called a central line.
+If the HSCT recipient is healthy enough to proceed with the transplant, they will receive an IV line in a large vein in the chest or neck.
+This line is called a central line and will be in place for several months.
 The recipient will go under general anesthesia in order for the central line to be put in.

 The central line helps doctors take blood from the recipient to monitor the progress of the new immune system.
-Doctors also use the line throughout the transplant process to administer chemotherapy, the donor cell infusion, antibiotic, antiviral, and antifungal medications to prevent infection, and IV fluids.
-It avoids the need for repeated IV placement and venipuncture.
-The recipient or a caregiver will need to learn to take care of the central line.
+Doctors also use the line throughout the transplant process to give the recipient chemotherapy, the donor cell infusion, antibiotic, antiviral, and antifungal medications to prevent infections, and IV fluids.
+It avoids the need for repeated IV placement and multiple needle pokes.
+The recipient or a caregiver will need to learn to take care of the central line prior to leaving the hospital.

 Conditioning

 What happens during conditioning is similar to what happens before replanting a garden.
-If the HSCT recipient's immune system is a garden filled with weeds, the weeds may need to be cleared out before healthy plants can grow.
-For stem cell transplant, the conditioning regimen acts as weed killer.
-It is a combination of medications that destroy the recipient's own immune and stem cells to prepare for receiving the donor stem cells.
+If the HSCT recipient's immune system is a garden filled with weeds, the weeds need to be cleared out before healthy plants can grow.
+For HSCT, the conditioning regimen acts as weed killer.
+It is a combination of medications, and sometimes radiation, that destroy the recipient's own immune and stem cells to prepare for receiving the donor stem cells.

-The goal of conditioning is to increase the chances of complete replacement of the recipient's immune system with donor cells and reduce the chance of treatment complications, such as failure to engraft and GVHD.
-On the other hand, the use of conditioning comes with side effects and the potential for serious risks of its own.
-Together, the recipient, their family, and their doctors should review the options available and decide whether to use conditioning based on the balance of benefits and risks.
+The goal of conditioning is to increase the chances of complete replacement of the recipient's immune system with donor cells and to reduce the chance of HSCT complications.
+On the other hand, conditioning comes with side effects and the potential for serious risks of its own.
+Together, the recipient, their family or caregivers, and their doctors should review the options available and decide on both the need and intensity of conditioning based on the balance of benefits and risks.

 In general, conditioning may be recommended when the recipient has some immune function or when the stem cell donor is not related to the recipient.
-In general, conditioning may not be recommended when the donor is a fully matched sibling or the recipient has an active infection, is very young (under 2 months of age), or is small (e.g., was born prematurely).
-Conditioning is also not recommended when treating certain types of SCID that amplify the toxicity of conditioning drugs.
+Omitting conditioning may be an option when treating certain types of SCID, particularly if there is a matched sibling donor or if significant infections are present.
 However, when conditioning is not used, the chances of the recipient achieving a fully functioning immune system are generally lower.
 The recipient may need additional treatment, have more infections post-transplant, or even need another HSCT later in life.

-A doctor may strongly recommend that conditioning be used or not used based on his or her best judgment and current research guidelines, the recipient’s specific situation, and sometimes the hospital’s standard practice.
-If conditioning is recommended, questions to ask the doctor include:
+Healthcare providers may strongly recommend that conditioning be used or not used based on their best clinical judgment and current guidelines, the recipient’s specific situation, and sometimes the hospital’s standard practice.
+If conditioning is recommended, questions to ask include:

 • What side effects may be most problematic?